JoBrenn/Smart-and-Grit/README.md

 their battery connections.
 This change is only accepted when the state remains a good solution.

 ### Simulated annealing
-Runs the HillClimber algorithm on a given district, where changes have been made to make it a simulatedannealing algorithm.
-Temperature changes linearly.
-And probability is equal to 2**(old - new)/temperature.
+Runs the hillclimber algorithm on a given district, where changes have been made to make it a simulatedannealing algorithm.
+Temperature changes linearly and probability is equal to 2**(old - new)/temperature.

 ### Beam search
 Beam Search works by selecting the best N (Beam) states